+Our responsibility is to express an opinion on these basic financial statements based on our audit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements of the Bonds are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.